 Computationally expensive algorithms are usually required to produce natural looking motion.
 Reducing the computaional complexity tends to result in less natural looking motion.

 This is a preview of our computationally inexpensive IK that also produces organic and natural looking results.

-Robot interaction and control should be intuitive, easy, and know when to stay out of the way.
-This is why I am developing intuitive human-robot interaction and control interfaces, to provide more natural ways of controlling and participating in multirobot systems.
+Robot interaction and control should be uncomplicated and know when to stay out of the way.
+This is why we have developed intuitive human-robot interaction (HRI) solutions that provide a more natural way of controlling and participating in robotic systems.

 Prototype hardware and software has been developed as a first step toward this goal.
 The initial prototype is several years old and there are plans to resurrect the hardware and software for renewed demonstration purposes.

 Tap to generate a new random initial state

 Compared to complex single robots, multirobot systems are more fault tolerant and robust due to mechanically simpler and inexpensive individual units.
 While there can be no single point of failure, the distributed control and connectivity in a multirobot system is complex.